-5. Is the waste sent to landfills kept to a minimum after recycling efforts are taken into account?
+5. Is the waste sent to landfills kept to a minimum?
+Are recycling efforts taken into account?

 6. Are paper products recycled?

-7. Are cleaning products green in order to reduce the possibility of hazardous materials seeping into water sources?
+7. Are cleaning products green?
+Does the company work to reduce the possibility of hazardous materials seeping into water sources?

-8. Are pesticide products disposed of properly in order to avoid the possibility of contaminating water sources?
+8. Are pesticide products disposed of properly?
+This helps minimize the possibility of contaminating water sources.